England win to seize series victory over Wallabies

 |Tries: Steward, Smith Con: Farrell Pens: Farrell

-England held off Australia to seal a series win, with Freddie Steward and Marcus Smith's tries either side of half-time proving decisive.
+England held off Australia in the third Test in Sydney to seal a 2-1 series win, with Freddie Steward and Marcus Smith's tries either side of half-time proving decisive.

 The tourists started slowly and were 10-3 adrift towards the end of the first half following Tom Wright's try.